 Dragging feet brought a ragged man with tufts of matted brown hair into view.
 A resident of Old Caechora.
 Too dirty to be new.
 Too dirty to still be stupid.
 The easiest prey is one that doesn't know it's a fight.
 Kayah watched the man and his limp.
 From her angle, she could see something sharp held against his back.
 A cutthroat's first weapon was deceit.
 Their second was the closest cutting edge.

 "I suppose so.
-Today is my first day in this district," the cindered man said with words drawn out, stretched, like his limbs.
+Today is my first day in this district," the Cindered Man said with words drawn out, stretched, like his limbs.
 The clinking sound returned, hidden in the shadows of his figure along with his hands..

 "I heard screams.
 I was hiding up the street.
 My leg’s no good.
 Can you take me to the Rampart?"
 The cutthroat noticed the quiet body filled with shards.
 The fire danced in their reflections.
 "Did… Did they attack you?"
 Rusted gears behind his malicious eyes processed the new information.